stclib/STC/docs/crandom_api.md

 (9)     crand_normal_f64_t      crand_normal_f64_init(double mean, double stddev);
 (10)    double                  crand_normal_f64(crand_rng64_t* rng, crand_normal_f64_t* dist);
 ```
-(1-2) RNG engine initializers.
+(1-2) PRNG 64-bit engine initializers.
 (3) Integer generator, range \[0, 2^64),
-(4) Double random number in range \[low, high), 52 bit resolution.
+(4) 64-bit float random numbers, 52 bit resolution.
 (5-8) Initializers and generators of uniform random numbers.
-Integer generator has range \[low, high].
-(9-10) Initializer and generator for normal distributed random numbers.
+(5) has range \[low, high].
+(7) has range \[low, high).
 (9-10) Initializer and generator for normal-distributed random numbers.

 The method `crand_i64(crand_rng64_t* rng)` is an extremely fast PRNG suited for parallel usage, featuring
 a Weyl-sequence as part of the state.
 It is faster than *sfc64*, *wyhash64*, *pcg*, and the *xoroshiro*
 families of RPNGs.
-It does not require fast multiplication or 128-bit integer operations as it uses only
+It does not require fast multiplication or 128-bit integer operations.
+The state is
-shift, xor and addition.
-The state is 256-bits, but updates only 192 bit per generated number, as the
-last 64 bit holds the Weyl increment.
-Therefore, it can create 2^63 unique threads with minimum period
+256-bits, but updates only 192 bit per generated number.
+It can create 2^63 unique threads with minimum period
-length of 2^64 (expected period length 2^128) per thread.
+length of 2^64 per thread (expected period lengths 2^127).
 There is no *jump function*, but incrementing
-the Weyl increment by 2, achieves the same goal.
-Tested with *PractRand* up to 8TB output without issues.
+the Weyl-increment by 2, achieves the same goal.
+Passes *PractRand*, tested up to 8TB output.

 ## Example
 ```c